hkz-aarvesen/resume/README.md

 30+ years experience.

-Currently (January 2021) working on migrating 10,000 hosts to Kubernetes and rolling TLS certificates.
+As of January 2021, I was working on migrating 10,000 hosts to Kubernetes and rolling TLS certificates.

 In the past have done

 - AWS and GCP
+- Docker and more docker
 - Go and Kubernetes
 - PHP and Wordpress
 - Ansible and Bash